India – Passports and Affidavits

 Lost/Damaged Indian Passport

-FORM V is titled ‘AFFIDAVIT FOR A PASSPORT IN LIEU OF LOST/DAMAGED PASSPORT‘ requiring the applicant Indian citizen to complete their details on the affidavit, stating how and when their Indian passport was lost or damaged, as well travel and residence details.
+FORM V is titled ‘AFFIDAVIT FOR A PASSPORT IN LIEU OF LOST/DAMAGED PASSPORT‘ requiring the applicant Indian citizen to complete their details on the affidavit, stating how and when their Indian passport was lost or damaged, as well as travel and residence details.
 The applicant must sign the affidavit in front of a notary public and the notary public must notarise the form.

-We regularly assist many clients with identifying them, witnessing their signature and notarising their application form.
+We regularly assist many clients with identifying them, witnessing their signatures and notarising their application forms.
 Even if their passport is lost or damaged, clients must still be able to identify themselves with some form of government-issued photo identification document, which could be their Indian passport if it is not lost and has not been damaged beyond recognition, or an Australian drivers licence or government-issued photo card.
 Being familiar with this kind of document and the formal requirements for notarisation, we are able to complete the necessary work quickly and for a fixed notary fee.

 Do you have any questions?